felix-u/bici/README.md

 11. [x] Said OS can run ROMs without any changes to them (i.e. the ROMs can run unchanged both on "bare metal" and in the OS)
 12. [ ] Said OS can window ROMs and run multiple ROMs concurrently, providing multitasking capability

 I've achieved every goal except the last.
 I know how to enable multitasking and provide a "real" OS experience, but it'll require a couple changes to the emulator (albeit without special-casing the OS) and some rather complex assembly routines.
-I think I could have managed it by the deadline had I had a couple more deadlines.
-Still, I've done a lot in the time I had.
+I think I could have managed it had I had a couple more days.

-The rest of the sections in this document detail:
+The rest of the sections in this document contain:

 * [Codebase organisation](#codebase-organisation)
 * The [CPU reference](#cpu-reference)